cncf/wg-ci/README.md

 * We need to scope what features this system will provide; there is some concern around trying to promise testing the full cross-product of integration with all of the different CNCF projects
 * We want to come away with a recommendation for staffing to support building out this initiative given project needs and desired SLA

+## Release Notes

+* You can find details from CI WG releases on [@crosscloudci](https://github.com/crosscloudci/crosscloudci/wiki/Release-Notes)

 ## Members

 * Camille Fournier (@skamille) [LEAD]